The traditional measurement of bulk firewood purchases is referred to as a cord.

-Every piece of wood in the face cord is less than 4 feet in length, though their lengths are never exactly the same as there is no formal regulation set in place for those measurements to meet a particular standard.
+Every piece of wood in the face cord is less than 4 feet in length, though their lengths are never precisely the same as there is no formal regulation set in place for those measurements to meet a particular standard.

 3- Thrown Cord

-When the wood is not neatly stacked but instead thrown into a wagon or back of a truck, its volume is referred to as a thrown cord.
+When the wood is not neatly stacked but instead thrown into a wagon or the back of a truck, its volume is referred to as a thrown cord.

-Because the logs are not neatly arranged, they occupy about 180 square feet in the back of a truck, though neatly stacked, they would still occupy roughly 128 square feet.
+Because the logs are not neatly arranged, they occupy about 180 square feet in the back of a truck; though neatly stacked, they would still occupy roughly 128 square feet.

 An average pickup truck has a 6-foot bed, equating to 54 cubic feet of firewood (if it was stacked on the bed).
 Trucks with an 8ft bed can contain 81 cubic feet.